atlassian-labs/compiled/CONTRIBUTING.md

 # Contributing to Compiled

-Thank you for considering a contribution to `@compiled/css-in-js`!
+Thank you for considering a contribution to Compiled!
 Pull requests, issues and comments are welcome.
 For pull requests,
 please: